Renewed Iranian attacks in northern Iraq kill at least 1 | Law-Order

 Gen. Mohammad Pakpour, chief of the Revolutionary Guard's ground forces, reiterated the accusation Monday, saying the Kurdish groups played a role in protests in Iran, according to the semi-official Tasnim news agency.

+Tasnim also said that Pakpour demanded that Iraq disarm and order the opposition group's bases to be moved a further 120 kilometers from the Iraq-Iran border.

-The Iranian opposition groups have vocally backed the protests in Iran but deny organising them.
-They say Tehran is trying to scapegoat them to divert attention away from the widespread anger fuelling the nationwide protests.
+The Iranian opposition groups in Iraq have vocally backed the protests in Iran but deny organising them.
+They say Tehran is trying to scapegoat them to divert attention from the widespread anger fuelling the nationwide protests, in which protesters have been killed by Iranian security forces and thousands more detained since September.

-Tasnim also said that Pakpour demanded that Iraq disarm and order the opposition group's bases to be moved a further 120 kilometres (75 miles) from the Iraq-Iran border.
+Amnesty International has reported that detainees have been tortured and killed unlawfully inside Iran's prisons, and demanded that Iranian authorities allow international monitors unhindered access to Iranian prisoners.

+Ronaghi and his two lawyers were arrested in September.
+Since 2009 and during post-election turmoil, authorities detained Ronaghi routinely on security charges.

+Ronaghi, a political critic and activist, was known for teaching people how to bypass Iran's internet blockades even as the government blocked access to many social network platforms.

-The protests that erupted in Iran were sparked by the September 16 death in custody of 22-year-old Mahsa Amini, who was detained after allegedly violating the country's strict dress code for women.
+The protests in Iran were sparked by the Sep.
+16 death in custody of 22-year-old Mahsa Amini, who was detained after allegedly violating the country's strict dress code for women.
 Amini was Kurdish.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)